hannutt/FlaskApi/README.md

 The selected component contains an onChange event handler that calls a JavaScript function.
 The JavaScript function transfers the name of the field selected by the user to a hidden html input field, from which the Python function performing the search retrieves it using the request.form.get method.

-Python and JavaScript collaboration, among others:

 JQUERY functions facilitate CRUD operations.
 With this program, you don't need to enter the object ID, just click on it and it will go to the input field. speeds up, for example, the deletion of records from the database.
-This is made made with jquery click and this methods.
+This is done with jquery click and these methods.
+The application also uses the same jQuery method to modify and delete records in SQL databases.

+ADDING a NEW RECORD OR EDITING AN EXISTING ONE

-The Python function counts the number of fields in the MongoDB collection and the Javascript function creates the same number of input fields (with the createElement method) in the html user interface. the end result is the right number of input fields for adding a new record or editing an old record.
+The Python function calculates the number of required fields in the MongoDB collection/SQL table and the Javascript function creates the same number of input fields (with the createElement method) in the html user interface. the end result is the right number of input fields for adding a new record or editing an old record.

+DATABASE STATISTICS

-Database statistics, using the JavaScript ChartJS library, this feature displays databases in a bar chart based on their size.
-Database statistics are obtained from a Python function and delivered to an html page where a JavaScript function grabs the values ​​and makes Bar chart graphs with the values.
+Using the JavaScript ChartJS library, this feature displays Mongo databases in a bar chart based on their size.
+The database statistics are obtained from a Python function and delivered to an html page where a JavaScript function grabs the values ​​and converts the values ​​into bar chart graphs.

+The MySQL database also has a graphical statistics feature implemented using Google Charts.
+Otherwise, this feature works in the same way as the graphical statistics of Mongo databases.
 The statistical chart works on the hide/show principle. one click shows the chart div, i.e. one click sets the hidden attribute to true and another click sets it to false and the chart div is hidden.

+CUSTOMIZATION OPTIONS

-Customization options, in the reading view you can choose whether you want to see the database data in the table, in small or large font, and the background color of the table can also be changed.
+in the reading view you can choose whether you want to see the database data in the table, in small or large font, and the background color of the table can also be changed.

 Make the text more readable.
 Normally, MongoDB displays characters like { }, () etc. next to the data.
 The checkbox option pretty text removes these characters using a for-loop and a javaScript replace methods

 JavaScript search function.
-The function uses the window.find method and highlights the found words in yellow. the function also stores the searched words in a table and displays them to the user.
+The function uses the window.find method and highlights the found words in yellow.
-The function also shows some statistics about the searched words, for example the number of characters of the longest and shortest words and the number of characters of both words.

-ACCESS TO DATABASE IN MONGODB CLOUD ATLAS

-On the home page, select the checkbox called Access to the Atlas database.
-After clicking, the program executes a javascript function that dynamically creates a drop-down menu and retrieves the available databases using the list_database_names method. the databases are placed in a drop-down menu from which the user selects the desired database.

-The selected value of the dropdown is obtained by the request.form.get method and stored in a variable that is passed to the Python function that communicates with MongoDB Cloud Atlas.

-After selecting a database, click the selection button and the program will go to a new html page, where the available collections are from the drop-down menu. select a collection and click the View button to see the contents of the collection.
-The available collections are retrieved using the list_collection_names method